Matsudaira Tadanari: Biography

 The following year, together with his younger brother, Matsudaira Tadaatsu, he travelled to the United States and attended Rutgers University, where he excelled in his studies and where he was inducted into the Phi Beta Kappa honor society.
 He returned to Japan in 1879.
 In 1880, he received a position at the Ministry of Foreign Affairs.
 In 1884 he was elevated to the title of viscount (shisaku) under the kazoku peerage system.
 In 1890, with the creation of the House of Peers in the Diet of Japan, he was appointed to a seat, but declined the honor.
 He died in 1895 at the age of 46.
-His court rank was posthumously was elevated to Upper Fourth Rank.
+His court rank was posthumously elevated to Upper Fourth Rank.

 Matsudaira Tadanari's wife was a younger daughter of Ōta Sukemoto of Kakegawa Domain.
 After her death, he remarried to a younger daughter of Yamauchi Toshiyoshi of Tosa Domain.
 He had no children, but adopted the son of his younger brother, Doi Tadanao, who took the name of Matsudaira Tadamasa (1886-1963).

 His grave is at the Yanaka Cemetery in Tokyo.